Activities and Classes for Little Ones

 One of the main reasons many parents go to activities is the chance for you and your children to socialise with other local parents and children.
 It's never too early to start!

-With all activities and classes we advise calling beforehand to check times and costs.
+With all activities and classes we recommend calling beforehand to check times and costs.
 Some activities have a waiting list or require advance payment so, again, worth checking!
-Also ask if you can come along to try the class before committing to a number of sessions.
+Also, ask if you can come along to try the class before committing to a number of sessions.

 Before your baby even arrives there are a huge choice of classes and courses to help your physical and emotional well-being during pregnancy.

 To keep active you could try aqua natal classes or pregnancy yoga.
 To help understand the changes to your body during pregnancy and get all the facts about labour and breastfeeding you can contact your health nurse or local Community Health.
 Plus, there are now courses you can attend that focus on the emotional journey to parenthood.